 How to catch and stop mastitis early

-• At-home treatments for mastitis include applying cool and warm compresses, wearing a comfortable and supportive bra, regular nursing or pumping to avoid milk overfill, rest, hydration, taking nonsteroidal anti-inflammatory drugs, and gentle massage of the swollen area.
+• At-home treatments involve applying cool and warm compresses, wearing a comfortable bra, regular nursing, rest, fluids, and gentle massage.

 • Urgent care for mastitis should be considered if symptoms worsen or do not improve within 24 to 48 hours.
 Medical experts may prescribe antibiotics or administer other treatments like therapeutic ultrasound to unclog a milk duct and remedy mastitis.